Myles-Willis/LISP-Interpreter/README.txt

 For insight to each of the Java classes and feature implementation, read the included report PDF.

-To run the lisp interpreter, execute the makefile (in src folder) then execute the Interpreter.java file (javac Interpreter.java) on the CS lab machines.
+To run the LISP interpreter, execute the makefile (in src folder) then execute the Interpreter.java file (javac Interpreter.java) on the CS lab machines.

 I was not able to implement the defun construct